PrimeTimeTran/rn-currencyconverter/README.md

 **D)** Refactor our `ConversionTypeButton` component.
 Implement it to look at the `fromCurrency` and `toCurrency` props passed to it and to behave accordingly.

 1. Style button based on comparsions of it's `to` & `from` props to it's `fromCurrency` and `toCurrency` props.
-This will result in th button having a blue background is that conversion it the current state of the application.
+This will result in the button having a blue background if it's conversion type is that of the current state.

 2. Pass the style, `buttonStyle`, as the second element in an array passed to the `style` prop of `TouchableOpacity`.

 3. Forward the `setConversionCurrencies` prop we sent to `ConversionTypeButton` as a prop to it's `onPress`.
 This will allow to use to change which conversion they want to make.
+We also need to pass this function call two arguments, `from` & `to`.

 ```jsx
 const ConversionTypeButton = (props) => {